Friend of Music Piano Studio Policies

 OMTA Syllabus (graded exams)

-• As a member of Oregon Music Teachers Association, I offer preparation for Syllabus exams for students who are interested.
+• As a member of Oregon Music Teachers Association, I offer preparation for Syllabus exams in all 10 levels, for students who are interested.

 • Students prepare over several months, and may sign up for Syllabus if they are well prepared a month before an exam.